 It’s so easy to underestimate the importance of accessories in the day-to-day life of a suit, yet they can mean the difference between a laborious look and sartorial genius.
 Indeed, not only do they complete an outfit, but they can also be very functional.

-There are a huge range of accessories to choose from, but the following list, although not exhaustive, covers the classics:
+There is a huge range of accessories to choose from, but the following list, although not exhaustive, covers the classics:

 With so much opportunity for accessorising on offer it can sometimes feel a little daunting.
 Below are some hints and tips that can help you finish off a smart suit.

 Start slowly – perhaps with a pocket square (which must never match your tie) or a leather satchel and matching wallet/cardholder.

 For inspiration look to the streets of Florence – think leather goods and bow ties.

 Accessorising in the summer tends to be fairly simple, with bold dashes of colour and sockless shoes.

 In the winter, with the nights drawing in and the weather in England being unpredictable as usual, we need to look more towards scarves, cardigans, overcoats and statement socks to pack a punch.